Israeli defense minister says the Gaza war has entered a new stage with an expanded ground operation

 “We moved to the next stage in the war,” Defense Minister Yoav Gallant said in remarks broadcast Saturday.
 “Last evening, the ground shook in Gaza.
 We attacked above ground and underground. ...
 The instructions to the forces are clear.
 The campaign will continue until further notice.”

-His comments signaled the gradual ramping up toward what is expected to evolve into an all-out ground offensive in northern Gaza.
+His comments signaled a gradual ramping up toward what is expected to evolve into an all-out ground offensive in northern Gaza.

-Early in the war, Israel had already amassed hundreds of thousands of troops along the border.
+Early in the war, Israel amassed hundreds of thousands of troops along the border.
 Until now, troops had conducted brief nightly ground incursions before returning to Israel.

 The Palestinian death toll in Gaza on Saturday rose to just over 7,700 people since Oct.
 7, with 377 deaths reported since late Friday, according to the territory's Health Ministry.
 A majority of those killed have been women and minors, the ministry said.

-Other residents traveled by foot or car to check on their relatives and friends.
-“The bombs were everywhere, the building was shaking,” said Hind al-Khudary, a journalist in central Gaza and one of a few people with cell phone service.
+Other residents traveled by foot or car to check on relatives and friends.
+“The bombs were everywhere, the building was shaking,” said Hind al-Khudary, a journalist in central Gaza and one of a few people with cellphone service.
 “We can’t reach anyone or contact anyone.
 I do not know where my family is.”

 Israel says its strikes target Hamas fighters and infrastructure and that the militants operate from among civilians, putting them in danger.